dognotdog/nerves_captive_portal/README.md

 openssl req -x509 -nodes -days 3650 -newkey rsa:4096 -keyout priv/ssl/portal-key.pem -out priv/ssl/portal-cert.pem -config portal-cert.config
 ```

+Note: the cert is valid for 10 years, if that's not long enough regenerate it with more `-days`.

 ## Usage

 The captive portal according to RFC8910 and RFC8908 is made up of two components: a special DHCP option that advertises the captive portal API, and the captive portal API itself.
 The API must run as HTTPS, and uses a self signed certificate, but apart from the basic JSON data it doesn't have to provide any further functionality.